informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```shell
 {{#include ../templates/help_templates/testnet/start-node.md}}
 ```

 </details>

-For example, restarting the node that was previously stopped should results in the following output:
+For example, restarting the node that was previously stopped should result in the following output:

 <details>
 <summary>Output for <code>emerald start-node 1</code></summary>